Certification Policy for Employees Who Perform Inspections, Investigations and Safety Audits

 FMCSA’s Certification Policy for Employees Who Perform Inspections, Investigations and Safety Audits includes the following attachments:

-Attachment A: CVSA’s Operational Policy 4: Inspector Training and Certification, revised September 21, 2017 (as amended October 2017);
+Attachment A: CVSA’s Operational Policy 4: Inspector Training and Certification, revised March 30, 2020 (as implemented April 2020);

 Attachment C: Acknowledgement of Initial Certification Completion and Maintenance Requirement; and